 It is important to acknowledge that two amendments were passed last night.
 The first was the Spelman amendment which says that there should not be a no-deal exit by the UK from the European Union.
 It is in the hands of the UK Government and the UK Parliament, at any time, to take away the threat of no deal.
 They have the authority to do that either by revoking Article 50 or seeking an extension to Article 50.
 Ireland and the European Union are not threatening no deal.
 The UK Government and the UK Parliament have it in their authority to take the threat of no deal away at any time they wish to do so.

 The Brady amendment speaks of alternative arrangements.
-I do not know what are those alternative arrangements.
+I do not know what those alternative arrangements are.
 We have been down that track before and I do not believe that such alternative arrangements exist and that is why we have the agreement that we have now.
 The only way we can avoid a hard border, physical infrastructure and checks and controls in the way foreseen in the original December agreement is through full regulatory alignment, to use the language of that December agreement.

 It is really regrettable that the Northern Ireland Assembly and Executive are not functioning and have not been in operation for the past two years.
 Absent a functioning assembly and executive, parties do what parties do.
 They have taken party positions that have largely appealed to their bases.
 Had the parties been in the executive, and holding ministerial office, they might have been more willing to think about what was best for Northern Ireland business and agriculture and what was best for Northern Ireland as a whole, rather than taking positions which very much derive from party policy.